EMHMoloney/Trampoline-Buyer-Guide/README.md

 #### Credits

-I used the favicon and text from the Love Running source code as my operating sysytem had issues running any others I tried to import- same as the the font issue outlined above.
+I used the favicon and text from the Love Running project[codeinstiute.net/ie/]- same as the the font issue outlined above.
 Image used is from Pexels.
-Color combination was sourced from Coolors.co, as I could assess it for high contrast rating there.
+Color combination was sourced from [coolors.co]
 Social Media icons are imported from Iconmnstr.com.